The Complete Guide to Puerto Morelos, Mexico: Things to Do and Tips from a Local

 Puerto Morelos at a Glance

-With a population of around 9,200 people, it’s a much more tranquil destination than bustling Cancun and Playa del Carmen, although it’s become quite popular among the expat community in the past few years.
+With a population of around 9,200 people, it’s a much more tranquil destination than bustling Cancun and Playa del Carmen.
+However, it’s become quite popular among the expat community in the past few years.

-There is much to love about Puerto Morelos, including the fact that despite the relative and moderate growth, it has also kept its Mexico fishing village feel.
+There is much to love about Puerto Morelos, including the fact that, despite its moderate growth, it has retained its Mexican fishing-village feel.

 Pair that relaxed aura with the beauties of the Riviera Maya, great shopping, and unparalleled snorkeling, and you’ve got one of the best off-the-beaten-path Mexico destinations available!